 - 1. Follow the play away from the puck as well. - 2.
 Try not to get caught up in the game.
 Watch the players, not the game!! - 3.
 Follow all the players, without being influenced by the winning or losing team. - 4.
 Stay with your criteria. - 5.
 When filling out evaluation forms, if you put a number ranking in the overall ranking please put a couple of comments as to why that player has been given the number (write notes all over the form if necessary). - 6.
 You cannot use half points in (i.e. 1.5, 2.5). - 7.
 Do not compare notes with other people.
 Some will know what you are doing and pump you for information. - 8.
 Be at the arena early enough in order to familiarize yourself with the players. - 9.
-Game Considerations: - a.
-1st period Get line combinations and Defense pairings, watch Defense first, then forwards - b.
-2nd period Watch forwards, then Defense - c.
-3rd period You can move closer to the middle now, watch any missing players - d.
-All periods Watch Goaltenders - e.
-The more notes the better, especially for goalies.
-Don't worry about terminology. - 10.
-Rate what you see today, forget what you know from the past and be accurate, no fudged ratings.
+Game Considerations:

+1st period - Get line combinations and D-men pairings